CULTIVATED SINCE ANCIENT TIMES

 PAPHOS HIT THE HARDEST

 Cyprus as a whole is bracing itself for a year of water scarcity.
 This comes after one of the driest winters since 1997.
-The whole water retention on the island is far from running at full capacity, with reservoirs and dams remaining on average just a quarter full.
+Water retention on the island is far from running at full capacity, with reservoirs and dams remaining on average just a quarter full.
 The district of Paphos is particularly exposed to water shortages because of the draining of the Mavrokolympos reservoir and the loss of the area’s major desalination plant to fire.
 Roughly 1.4 million cubic metres of water was lost after this dam was recently closed to repair a major leak.

 A LIMITED SUPPLY OF WATER